Shaan (singer): Early life and family

+Career

 Early years in musical career

 Shaan began his career singing jingles for advertisements.
 Along with jingles, began to sing remixes and cover versions.

 Shaan and his sister signed up with Magnasound recording company and recorded a few successful albums, including the hit album Naujawan followed by Q-Funk.
 Later, Shaan launched Love-Ology after this.
-In 2000, he sang a superhit song "Tanha Dil Tanha Safar" from his album Tanha Dil.
+In 2000, he sang a superhit song "Tanha Dil" (transl.
+Lonely heart) from his album Tanha Dil.
+In the same year, he also sang his first Assamese song "Hatore Aanguli" that appears on the album Mann.

 In 2002, he won the MTV Asia Award for Favorite Artist India for best solo album for his album Tanha Dil.
 One year later, Shaan launched his album Aksar, which was successful and contained songs featuring international stars such as Blue, Melanie C and Samira Said.
-For both the albums Tanha Dil and Aksar, Shaan sang, composed and wrote the lyrics of all the songs, except the title track "Tanha Dil", which was composed by Ram Sampath.
+For both the albums Tanha Dil and Aksar, all the songs were sung by Shaan, composed by Ram Sampath and written by both Shaan and Ram Sampath.

 He released Tomar Aakash in 2004, a Bengali album, along with his sister and featuring his father's unreleased songs.
 In 2006, he released a song with MLTR, "Take me to your heart".
 The song appears on his album Tishnagi, which is produced by Ranjit Barot and engineered by Ashish Manchanda.

 Career in playback singing

 Shaan made his playback singing debut in 1999 in the movie Pyaar Mein Kabhi Kabhi where he sung two songs in the film.
-The song "Musu Musu Hasi" instantly struck a chord among the viewers and was very relatable to the youth.He has recently recorded a playback for an upcoming Bengali feature film Network which is composed by Dabbu.
+The song "Musu Musu Hasi" instantly struck a chord among the viewers and was very relatable to the youth.